atbcb/ICTTestingBaseline/docs/18Stylesheet.md

 ## Limitations, Assumptions, or Exceptions
 * Only the CSS techniques identified as Failures in WCAG 2.0 Level A and Level AA are included in this test.
 There may be other CSS techniques that affect conformance.
+* Inline styling is included in this test.

 ## Test Procedure for SC 1.1.1 Non-Text Content
 ### Identify Content